krayin/krayin-docs/docs/1.x/advanced/override-core-model.md

   }
   ```

-By following this approach, you can override core models in Bagisto using Concord's module system.
+By following this approach, you can override core models in Krayin using Concord's module system.